BobCochran/mongoimg/README.md

 still appear to be broken in this script.

-The script `populate_images_demo_mongodb_v3.js` dumps Node Buffers and ReadableStreams in favor of a simple but synchronous readFileSync action.
+The script `populate_images_demo_mongodb_v3.js` dumps Node Buffers and ReadableStreams in favor of a simple but synchronous readFileSync actions.
 The API documentation for readFileSync indicates that if you don't specify any file encoding options, it returns a buffer by default.

 All the above 3 scripts try to find the fn_list.txt file by extracting the user's $HOME environment variable from